LHNCBC/lforms/form_definition.md

       The default is true.
     * <a name="defaultAnswer"></a>defaultAnswer - The default answer for a
       question.
 For an answer list, it can be an answer label, text, code or their combination, using the syntax:  {"code": "B12"}, or {"label: "A"}.
+      For "CWE" answer lists, off-list answers need to be specified as a string.
       For a date field, it can be a date shortcut (like "t" for today).
       For other field types, it can be a text string or a number.
-      A special case for "CWE" typed, where a user typed value that is not on the answer list must be stored as a string.
     * displayControl - an object that controls the display of the selected template.
       Currently it only supports a 'questionLayout' attribute, which has supported values as 'vertical' (default), 'horizontal' and 'matrix'.
 Here is an example: